dustinpfister/blog_posts/_posts/js-async-await.md

 ### 1.1 - Basic example involving the use of promises

-So here I have a basic example that involves the use of promises and setTimeout.
+So here I have a basic example that involves the use of the [Promise Constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise) and setTimeout.

 ```js
 let foo = (delay) => {